What is Zingo?

 Yes, you must be 18 years or older to enter into an agreement with Zingo.

-Will using Zingo lower my credit score?
+Will using Zingo lower my credit report?

 I forgot my password, how do I reset it?